 Visma as Data Controller

-We do internal control documentation each year to check the processing routines of personal data, both the data that belongs to our employees and to our customers.
+We do internal control documentation each year to check the processing routines of personal data, both the data that belongs to our employees and to our customers, according to GDPR requirements.

-The purpose is to ensure transparency towards data subjects on how we process their personal data, also demonstrated through the Visma Privacy Statement (customer contact persons) and the Personnel handbook (for employees).
+The purpose is to ensure transparency towards data subjects on how we process their personal data, also demonstrated through the Visma Privacy Statement (customer contact persons) and internal routines (employees).

 Want to learn more about how to stay secure when working from home, or how to raise security awareness in your company?
 Check out our Security page on the blog.